Solar diverter vs heat pump hot water: making the right choice for Perth homes

 Pros:

-- Can work on a timer regardless of solar — benefits even on low-solar days
+- Works on a timer regardless of solar: still benefits low-solar days

 - Eligible for STCs